 The risks of the Raiffeisen banks and Raiffeisen Switzerland are closely tied together.

-Risk management systems are based on statutory provisions and the regulations governing risk policy for the Raiffeisen Group ("risk policy" for short).
-The risk policy is reviewed and updated annually.
-The Raiffeisen Group views entering into risks as one of its core competences.
-Risks are only entered into with full knowledge of their extent and dynamics, and only when the requirements in terms of systems, staff resources and expertise are met.
+Risk management systems are based on statutory provisions, regulations governing risk policy for the Raiffeisen Group (“risk policy” for short) as well as the framework and framework concepts for institute-wide risk management.
+The risk policy, the framework and the framework concepts are reviewed and updated annually.
+Raiffeisen Switzerland views entering into risks as one of its core competences.
+Risks are only entered into with full knowledge of their extent and dynamics, and only when the requirements in terms of systems and staff resources are met.
 The risk policy aims to limit the negative impact of risks on earnings and protect the Raiffeisen Group against high exceptional losses while safeguarding and strengthening its good reputation.
-The Raiffeisen Group's risk management is organised using the three-lines-of-defence model: Risks are managed by the responsible line units (first line).
-Group Risk Controlling ensures that the risk policy is observed and enforced, and the Compliance unit ensures that regulatory provisions are adhered to (second line).
+Raiffeisen Switzerland’s risk management is organised using the three-lines-of-defence model: risks are managed by the responsible risk-managing business units (first line).
+Risk & Compliance department ensures that the risk policy is observed and enforced and that regulatory provisions are adhered to (second line).
 Internal Auditing ensures the independent review of the risk management framework (third line).

-The Raiffeisen Group controls the key risk categories using special processes and overall limits.
+The Raiffeisen Group limits and monitors the main risk categories via risk guidelines.
+Appropriate limits are used for quantifiable risks.
 Risks that are difficult to quantify are limited by qualitative stipulations.
-Risk control is completed by independent monitoring of the risk profile.

-Group Risk Controlling is responsible for the independent monitoring of risk.
+Risk & Compliance is responsible for the independent monitoring of risk.
 This primarily involves monitoring compliance with the limits stipulated by the Board of Directors and the Executive Board.
-Group Risk Controlling also regularly evaluates the risk situation as part of the reporting process.
+The Risk & Compliance department also evaluates the risk situation on a regular basis as part of the reporting process.

 Risk management process

-The risk management process is valid for all risk categories, namely for credit, market and operational risks.
+The risk management process is valid for all risk categories, namely for credit, market, liquidity and operational risks.
 It incorporates the following elements:

-- –create the conditions for entering into and systematically managing risks in a deliberate, targeted and controlled manner; and
+- create the conditions for entering into and systematically managing risks in a deliberate, targeted and controlled manner;

-The business units of the Raiffeisen banks and Raiffeisen Switzerland manage their credit risk autonomously, though still in accordance with Group-wide standards.
-The standards may be different for Notenstein La Roche Private Bank Ltd, which enters into commitments that are immaterial to the Group's risk situation.
+The business units of the Raiffeisen banks and Raiffeisen Switzerland manage their credit risk autonomously, although still in accordance with Group-wide standards.

 Credit risks are defined in the risk policy as the risk of losses caused by clients or other counterparties failing to fulfil or render contractual payments as anticipated.
-Credit risks are inherent in loans, irrevocable credit commitments, contingent liabilities and trading products, such as OTC derivatives.
+Credit risks are inherent in loans, irrevocable credit commitments, contingent liabilities and trading products such as OTC derivative contracts.
 Risks also accrue from taking on long-term equity exposures that may involve losses when the issuer defaults.